planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

       1 features and 1 trees staged for commit
       0 features and 0 trees not staged for commit

-   .. todo:: But if you want to add a specific feature, type...

 #.
-Notice that the output says that only a single feeature is staged for commit.
+Notice that the output says that only a single feature is staged for commit.
 This makes sense; even though we have imported the entire table, GeoGig processes the import against the existing repository, and will only highlight the features that have changed.

 #.
 Run ``geogig status`` to see this single feature: